 From his studio in the South Bronx he joined "The Space," a newly formed group of artists in Long Island City, to repair and use a neglected building complex for art events and exhibitions.
 He then moved his studio to the building across from the PS1 Museum that had just opened for artists known as the "Phun Phactory" and later known as the "5Pointz," for its graffiti covered exterior.
 There he organized open studios and exhibitions which included residents and neighborhood artists in order to establish a new name and character for the building to be known from then on as the Crane Street Studios.

 Elizabeth Spencer has been painting and exhibiting for over 20 years.
 She is an award winning Resident Artist Member of the Salmagundi Club who also serves as President.

 David H. Reuss

 Native New Yorker David H. Reuss is an award winning artist member of the Salmagundi Club and also Executive Member of the Society of Illustrators.

 David has a Bachelor of Fine Arts from the School of Visual Arts and a Master of Professional Studies from Pratt Institute in Arts and Cultural Management.

-With over twenty years experience in illustration and fine art David's work encompasses an array of subjects, mediums and clients.
+With over twenty-five years experience in illustration and fine art David's work encompasses an array of subjects, mediums and clients.
 Because of his versatility David can offer students of all levels and disciplines an opportunity to grow and learn.
 Whether it be still life, portrait, human figure or landscapes, students can expect individual attention and lessons that will be sure to enhance their work.